SoniyaMG/Cross-Language-Clone-Detection-Threat-to-Validity/README.md

 Below are the steps that we followed to address the mentioned threat.
-1. We collected a small dataset of 100 java-python code clones from various coding websites such as Codechef (https://www.codechef.com/), Hackerrank (https://www.hackerrank.com/) and geeks for geeks (https://www.geeksforgeeks.org/)
+1. We collected a small dataset of 100 java-python code clones from various coding websites such as Codechef (https://www.codechef.com/), Hackerrank (https://www.hackerrank.com/) and geeks for geeks (https://www.geeksforgeeks.org/).
+In order to avoid the out of vocabulary(AST nodes) error  and also to have the embedding of the AST nodes when evaluating the model with a new dataset, we generate embedding of AST nodes by training the skipgram model.
 2. We generated the ASTs for this dataset.
-However, there were some errors in generating ASTs for some projects so we excluded those projects.
+However, there were some errors in generating ASTs for some projects so we excluded those projects (Ended up with almost 90 projects).
 3. We generated the vocabulary for these ASTs for both java and python
-4. Now, to generate the embeddings for these AST nodes, we generated Skipgram data for both
+4. Now, to generate the embeddings for these AST nodes, Initially we generated Skipgram data for both
 5. Trained the skipgram model with the generated skipgram data and get the embeddings for the ASTs
 6. Created a database with the ASTs of all projects
-7. Finally, we eveluated the previusly trained code clone detection weights with our small dataset
+7. Finally, we evaluated the previusly trained code clone detection weights with our small dataset

-We noticed that the accuracy and precision for our new small dataset seems to be slighty varying compared to the evaluation metrics original dataset.
-This might be case as we also collected the dataset from a competetive website as done by the authoes  but not the real one.
+We noticed that the accuracy and precision for our new small dataset is 0.513 and 0.506 respectively.
+This result seems to be almost same compared to the evaluation metrics original dataset.
+This might be case as we also collected the dataset from a competetive website as done by the authors rather than a real time projects.
 Evlauting for the enterprise level code clones may give us a different results as the structure of the code may vary.

 ## Requirements: <br />